anagha-chaudhari/anagha-chaudhari/README.md

 ###
 <h3 align="left">About Me</h3>

-"The most impactful technology is built not just with intelligence, but with understanding for the people it serves."

 ► Stack I reach for: Python, Java, SQL, Flask/FastAPI, JavaScript, MERN.
 Comfortable with Docker, CI pipelines and cloud - Microsoft Certified (AZ-900), hands-on knowledge of AWS and GCP.